06:30 AM - 09:30 AM

 Classical Live

-Linton Stephens introduces an afternoon of specially made recordings including a performance of Haydn's Trumpet Concerto from the Royal Scottish National Orchestra.
+Linton Stephens introduces an afternoon of specially made recordings including music from Leipzig and chamber performances from the BBC Radio 3 New Generation Artists.

 04:00 PM - 05:00 PM